Adaptive virtual element methods with equilibrated fluxes: Virtual element discretization

 For all~$n \in \mathbb N$, $\taun$ is a conforming polygonal decomposition, i.e., every internal edge belongs to the intersection of the boundary of two neighbouring elements.
 Also, $\taun$ is conforming with respect to the Dirichlet and Neumann boundaries.
 In other words, for all boundary edges~$\e \in \EnB$, either~$\e \subset \GammaD$ or~$\e \subset \GammaN$.

-We assume the following properties on the meshes and on the data of problems~\eqref{primal:formulation} and~\eqref{mixed:formulation}: for all~$n \in \mathbb N$, \begin{itemize} \item[(\textbf{G1})] every~$\E \in \taun$ is star-shaped with respect to a ball of radius greater than or equal to~$\gamma \hE$, for some positive constant~$\gamma$; \item[(\textbf{G2})] given~$\E \in \taun$, for all its edges~$\e \in \EE$, $\hE$ is smaller than or equal to~$\gammatilde \he$, for some positive constant~$\gammatilde$; \item[(\textbf{K})] diffusion parameter~$\k$ is piecewise constant over $\{\taun\}_n$; \item[(\textbf{D})] boundary data~$\gD$ and~$\gN$ are piecewise polynomials of a given degree~$\p \in \mathbb N$ over~$\GammaD$ and~$\GammaN$. \end{itemize} We employ assumptions~(\textbf{G1}) and~(\textbf{G2}) in the analysis of the forthcoming sections.
-Instead, we call for assumptions~(\textbf{K}) and~(\textbf{D}) to simplify the analysis.
+We assume the following properties on the meshes and the data of problems~\eqref{primal:formulation} and~\eqref{mixed:formulation}: for all~$n \in \mathbb N$, \begin{itemize} \item[(\textbf{G1})] every~$\E \in \taun$ is star-shaped with respect to a ball of radius greater than or equal to~$\gamma \hE$, for a positive constant~$\gamma$; \item[(\textbf{G2})] given~$\E \in \taun$, for all its edges~$\e \in \EE$, $\hE$ is smaller than or equal to~$\gammatilde \he$, for a positive constant~$\gammatilde$; \item[(\textbf{K})] the diffusion parameter~$\k$ is piecewise constant over $\{\taun\}_n$; \item[(\textbf{D})] the boundary data~$\gD$ and~$\gN$ are piecewise polynomials of a given degree~$\p \in \mathbb N$ over~$\GammaD$ and~$\GammaN$. \end{itemize} We employ the assumptions~(\textbf{G1}) and~(\textbf{G2}) in the analysis of the forthcoming sections.
+Instead, we call for the assumptions~(\textbf{K}) and~(\textbf{D}) to simplify the analysis.
 When no confusion occurs, we denote the piecewise divergence operator over~$\taun$ by~$\div$.